Coronavirus Guest Information

 When you arrive

-- Please only arrive within your allotted time slot
+- Please only arrive no earlier than 15 minutes before your allotted time slot

 - At our arrival kiosks, you’ll see we’ve installed new hygiene screens.
 Because of this, you’ll be asked to read out your booking reference number, so have this to hand